Idaho visits Cal Poly after Jones’ 25-point game - WTOP News

 BOTTOM LINE: Idaho visits the Cal Poly Mustangs after Isaac Jones scored 25 points in Idaho’s 81-71 loss to the Utah Tech Trailblazers.

-Cal Poly finished 7-21 overall a season ago while going 4-7 at home.
-The Mustangs averaged 61.5 points per game while shooting 40.9% from the field and 29.0% from behind the arc last season.
+Cal Poly went 4-7 at home a season ago while going 7-21 overall.
+The Mustangs averaged 61.5 points per game last season, 13.9 on free throws and 15.9 from deep.

-Idaho finished 9-22 overall last season while going 1-12 on the road.
-The Vandals shot 44.2% from the field and 37.2% from 3-point range last season.
+Idaho finished 6-14 in Big Sky action and 1-12 on the road last season.
+The Vandals averaged 10.8 points off of turnovers, 8.7 second chance points and 2.0 bench points last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.